ellakoa/postcard-poem/content/posts/puddles-and-cuddles.md

   Watch the Dog
   Springs Garden
   UK
-stamp: /img/beyond-pebbles-face-kingsdo.jpg
+stamp: /img/stamp-1.png
 showStampInPreview: false
 author: Caroline Whitehouse
 date: 2023-05-21T19:00:59.728Z
 ---
-Spring teases us, slowly giving us hints of what is to come and then in a flourish it pops out of its seams, everything in the garden is demanding, look at me, and needing attention.
-We enter the spring garden with renewed vigour., just like our furry friend ‘Watch’
+Spring teases us, slowly giving us hints of what is to come and then, in a flourish, it pops out of its seams; everything in the garden demanding attention.
+We enter the spring garden with renewed vigour, just like our furry friend.